laurap-dev/gradebook-docs/faq.md

 ## Billing and Subscriptions

+### How do I change my license email address?

+If you have an account with [Gdev Apps](https://gdev.app/), you can change your license email address by visiting: [Change License](https://gdev.app/change-license/)

 ### How do I upgrade to Premium?

 1. Visit the [GradeBook purchase page](https://gdev.app/product-page/gradebook-for-google-sheets-and-classroom/)
 2. Select your desired plan (Premium or Premium Plus)
 3. Complete purchase
 4. Your license will activate automatically
-4. Premium features activate immediately

 ### My license expired.
 What happens?

-**Immediately:**
+When your license expires:
 - Most features become disabled
-- Can still access Support
+- You can still access the Support menu

-**Grace period** (varies):
-- May have limited access for short time
-- Renew to restore full access

-**Long term:**
-- Gradebooks remain in Drive
+- Your GradeBooks remain in Google Drive
-- Data preserved but not editable via GradeBook
+- Your data is preserved

+Renew your license to restore full access.

 ### Can I get a refund?

-Refund policies vary by purchase method:
-- Google Workspace Marketplace: Follow their policies
-- Direct purchase: Contact support
-- Usually 30-day window
+See our [Refund Policy](https://gdev.app/refund-policy/) for details.

 ### Educational discounts available?

 Yes!
-Contact support with:
+Contact support with your school email address and school/district name.
-- School email address
-- School name and district
-- Verification may be required

 ## Still Need Help?